 SearchBlox is another powerful solution for website search.
 It supports location-based search, time and data filters, provides faceted search results, and offers custom alerts triggered by information.
 SearchBlox is mobile friendly and has deep analytics capabilities.
 Free edition supports up to 25,000 files.
 Enterprise edition costs $5,000 per year and provides unlimited search opportunities.

 eCommerce Search Solutions for Magento

-If you think that some of the important search platforms and tools are missed, let us know in comments.
+If you think that some of the important search platforms and tools are missing, let us know in the comments.